hdhindsa/FeelsBook/README.md

 "# hsdhinds-FeelsBook"
-"# The apk is in app not in app/build/outputs/apk/"
+"# The apk is in 'app'"